Skip to main content

 Costa Rica Drive

-I went back and forth for weeks trying to decide if we would rent a car or hire a driver.
+I went back and forth for weeks, trying to decide whether to rent a car or hire a driver.
 The price difference really wasn’t that big, so it came down to preference.
-I usually lean toward renting a car because I like having the freedom knowing I could go wherever whenever, but this time we decided to hire a driver and take advantage of their expertise and local knowledge.
-It ended up being a good choice for us, because the drives between each destination are 3-5 hours and neither my husband or I were in the mood to drive the hilly, winding Costa Rican roads.
+I usually lean toward renting a car because I like the freedom of knowing I can go wherever, whenever, but this time we decided to hire a driver and take advantage of their expertise and local knowledge.
+It turned out to be a good choice for us because the drives between destinations are 3-5 hours, and neither my husband nor I was in the mood to tackle the hilly, winding Costa Rican roads.
 It was nice to sit back, relax, and just enjoy the ride.
 All our drivers were extremely kind and accommodating.
 They were always up for stopping along the way to see sights or grab a bite to eat.
-Tip: it is always good form to offer to buy your driver their meal — local cuisine isn’t terribly expensive and it goes a long way.
+Tip: It is always good form to offer to buy your driver a meal – local cuisine isn’t terribly expensive and goes a long way.

 Villa San Ignacio – San Jose

-Because we hadΒ an early morning departure and a late arrival, we bookended our trip with overnights near the airport.
+Because we had an early-morning departure and a late arrival, we bookended our trip with overnights near the airport.
 We chose to stay at Villa San Ignacio, located about 20 minutes from the airport.
-While there were a lot of other options near the airport, I wanted to stay in something a little more Costa Rican than a Hampton Inn or Marriott.Β Β Further, I wanted my kids to experience something more unique, full of character, and loaded with Costa Rican hospitality.
+While there were many other options near the airport, I wanted to stay in something a little more Costa Rican than a Hampton Inn or Marriott.
+Furthermore, I wanted my kids to experience something more unique, full of character, and rich in Costa Rican hospitality.
 Villa San Ignacio was the perfect choice for us.

 Villa San Ignacio